ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ## Joint Origin and Issuer {#deploy-joint-origin}

 In this model, the Origin and Issuer are operated by the same entity, separate from the Attester, as shown in the figure below.
+The Issuer accepts token requests that come from trusted Attesters.
+Depending on the issuance protocol, the Attester may relay these requests between Client and Issuer over an authenticated channel, or trust may be established in some other manner.

 ~~~
                                     +--------------------------+